angeloxx/homebridge-myhome/README.md

 ## Supported devices

-* MHRelay: Standard (Lighting) Relay (eg. F411), address is B/A/PL (eg. 0/1/10)
-  * this device supports the definition of a custom frame for on and off command, so you can specify frame\_on and/or frame\_off:
+* MHRelay: Standard (Lighting) Relay (eg. F411), address is B/A/PL (eg. 0/1/10).
+This device supports the definition of a custom frame for on and off command, so you can specify frame\_on and/or frame\_off:

             {
             "accessory": "MHRelay",